hasinhayder/wp-quick-provision/readme.md

 ## Changelog

+### 3.0.1 =
+* URL malformation bug fix which prevented from fetching the correct data for some url patterns

 ### 3.0
 * Support for WordPress.org username is now available.
 If supplied, user's favorite theme and plugin will be fetched and displayed for provisioning
 * Better code documentation